How are local medical facilities in Columbus?

 We asked members about local medical facilities in Columbus, they wrote...

 "Columbus has a wide variety of medical facilities and medical care options available.
 The city is home to several major hospitals, including Ohio State University Wexner Medical Center, Mount Carmel Health System, and Nationwide Children's Hospital.
 Additionally, there are numerous smaller clinics and specialty care centers located throughout the city.
 Columbus also has a number of urgent care centers and walk-in clinics for those needing immediate medical attention.
-The city is also home to a variety of medical research centers and universities, providing access to the latest medical treatments and technologies," said another expat in Columbus, the United States.
+The city is also home to a variety of medical research centers and universities, providing access to the latest medical treatments and technologies," mentioned another expat when asked about moving to Columbus, the United States.

 Other Questions: